Flooding in First Nations communities

 • Support was provided to build an Indigenous-led and operated rapid response deployable emergency team at Independent First Nations Alliance, Missanabie Cree First Nation, Sheshegwaning First Nation and Mamaweswen-The North Shore Tribal Council.
 These teams will deploy directly to First Nations communities dealing with emergencies to provide on-the-ground assistance

-• ISC continues to support First Nations-led solutions designed to increase host evacuation sites in Ontario
+• ISC continues to support First Nations-led solutions designed to increase host evacuation capacity in Ontario

 Manitoba